Social Work: MSW

 Utah State University’s master of social work program is offered in both a full-time and part-time option.
 The two-year, full-time program is available to those attending the main USU campus in Logan.
 The three-year, part-time program is currently available at other locations throughout the state of Utah.

-The MSW program admits students to the full-time Logan program every two years, the part-time Regional campus program every three years, and the full-time advanced standing program (for those with undergraduate degrees in social work) in Logan every other year.
+The MSW program admits students to the traditional full-time and part-time programs every year, with classes beginning in Fall (late August.)
+The full-time Advanced Standing program begins coursework summer semester (early May) and the part-time Advanced Standing program begins coursework in the Spring semester (early January.)
 Those interested in applying for one or more of these programs should contact the social work office to learn when the next application cycle begins.

 View Potential Careers